rconforti97/ITCS5156-Project/README.md

 ###### Week 1:
 I completed the Support Vector Machine, Multilayer Perceptron, Decision Tree, Naïve Bayes, K-Nearest Neighbor, and Random Forest.
 I completed the side by side bar chart of accuracy and I placed in confusion matrixs as well.
 The paper did not use confusion matrixs but I thought this would be a fun and interesting addition.
 This can all be seen in the project file.

+###### Week 2:
+Was informedthat my dataset was a benchmark dataset and should change.
+I will be testing out different image datasets to replicate the paper.
+I have a few that I messing around with and seeing how I like them.

 # How to run the project
 Open up andaconda, and run the project line by line waiting for each cell to populate.